Welcome To The Magic of Homemade Chinese Soups Website

 Coming up a near second is the other popular soup cooking technique: quick boiling.
 Delicious and nutritious clear soups can be whipped up in under 30 minutes using soup stocks and ultra fresh ingredients such as green leafy vegetables, seafood and thinly sliced meats.
 I'm sure most chinese mums and some dads know how to put together a simple egg drop soup or a tofu soup for the family.

 Drying food is a way to preserve them for a rainy day.
-Examples of dried goods include mushrooms, scallops or conpoy, fish maw, seaweed or laver and many more.
+Examples of dried goods include seafood like such as scallops or conpoy, conch, fish maw, seaweed and mushrooms like shiitake, bamboo fungus and many more.
 Their flavours are concentrated and best brought out in a soup.